 Help protect and serve our communities with a bachelor’s degree in criminal justice from the University of Wisconsin-Eau Claire.
 Designed for those concerned about crime and motivated to further justice, this growing program combines rigorous coursework with practical, real-world experience.

 Explore the structure and functions of law enforcement, the courts, and corrections through internship and research opportunities.
 Interdisciplinary projects will not only enhance your knowledge of the field but will build your critical thinking, ethical leadership and analytical skills.

-Study abroad, immersion trips and participating in the Student Exchange Program are highly encouraged.
+Study abroad, immersion programs and participating in the National Student Exchange are highly encouraged.
 These eye-opening experiences can help you to develop a deep understanding of the many political, social, cultural, philosophical and psychological forces that shape our justice system’s policies, programs and practices.